 Another exciting trend is off-site construction—a.k.a.
 Modularization, which is quite similar to prefabrication.
 With its promise of consistent quality and faster construction times, the technology can produce buildings that map up to their traditionally built counterparts.

-Another great example, a precast house was built in two days, which is in tune with the Saudi Arabian government stepping up efforts to accelerate innovation and increase homeownership in the kingdom.
+Another great example, a precast house that was built in two days, which is in tune with the Saudi Arabian government stepping up efforts to accelerate innovation and increase homeownership in the kingdom.
 Modular concrete was used by a local company to build the property (one-story) in Riyadh.

 So, progressive construction companies have already started implementing these strategies to run their operations.
 The standardization offered by the new technology helps to cut down on costs and lead times.

-The added benefit of the techniques is that they are eco-friendly because when working on construction, the extra materials can be easily recycled.
+The added benefit of the techniques is that they are eco-friendly because when working on the construction, the extra materials can be easily recycled.

 5. Self-healing Concrete

 In 2021, you can expect to see self-healing concrete used on buildings, roads, and homes.

 Imagine the use of new technology to work on concern areas such as structural deterioration and building cracks.
 Although, at a nascent stage, the technology could be an excellent solution for such pain points.

 With concrete as the most widely produced and consumed material in the construction industry, many believe that around 5 billion metric tons per year will be used by 2030.